Facebook facebook Facebook twitter

 Image: Writer

-If you are looking for muscovado, you can also find it here.
+If you are looking for a muscovado, you can also find it here.
 Prices for muscovado vary depending on the time of the year.

 How to get there: Vigan City Public Market is located at Alcantara St. It is just in front of the Partas bus station.
 If you have a private vehicle, head to Rizal Avenue, then turn left towards Alcantara St.—turn right when you see the market.
-It is a one-way street so be sure to observe the traffic.
+It is a one-way street, so be sure to observe the traffic.

 Visiting Vigan can be a wonderful experience as it allows you to experience one of the New7Wonders Cities of the world.
 As a heritage site, Vigan is also a city full of traditional cooks, artisans, and local craft-makers.
 When you buy your pasalubong, keep in mind that you are not just welcoming a piece of Vigan into your home, but are also helping keep the cultural practices of the locals alive.